The Safe Management of Sepsis course

 The illness costs the NHS around £2.5 billion per year, so it is vital that all nurses, doctors and other healthcare staff are trained in how to spot symptoms; sepsis can lead to shock, multiple organ failure and death if not recognised and treated early.

 In 2016, Virtual College worked with the UK Sepsis Trust to develop an online training course titled The Safe Management of Sepsis, which has the potential to help save lives.

-Sepsis can be caused by a huge variety of different bugs, most cases being caused by common bacteria which we all come into contact with every day without them making us ill.
-Sometimes, though, the body responds abnormally to these infections, and causes sepsis.
+Sepsis can be caused by a large number of different bugs, many of which we come into contact with every day without getting ill.
+But sometimes, the immune system responds abnormally and causes sepsis.

-“Our team seeks to save lives and improve outcomes for survivors of sepsis by instigating political change, educating healthcare professionals, raising public awareness and providing support for those affected by this devastating condition,“ explained Dr Daniels.
+Speaking at the time of the course's launch, founder of the UK Sepsis Trust and chief executive of the Global Sepsis Alliance Dr Ron Daniels said: “Our team seeks to save lives and improve outcomes for survivors of sepsis by instigating political change, educating healthcare professionals, raising public awareness and providing support for those affected by this devastating condition.

 "These high quality resources reflect recent changes in national and international guidance and will equip health professionals with the knowledge to deliver excellence in sepsis care.”

 Judith Clarkson, director of Virtual College, added: "Working closely with the UK Sepsis Trust, we are now aware that early intervention saves lives, and can reduce the length of hospital stay and need for critical care admission.

 “It is so important that we wanted to make this online learning available as soon as possible after the new NHS guidelines were published.”
 Find out more about Virtual College's The Safe Management of Sepsis course here.